The Basics of a Motor Carrier Number

 • A Motor Carrier Number (MC number) is an identification number issued by the Federal Motor Carrier Safety Administration (FMCSA).

-• The MC number is used to identify and track commercial vehicles in interstate commerce.
+• The MC number identifies and tracks commercial vehicles in interstate commerce.

 • It identifies the motor carrier, their authority to operate, and the types of commodities they can haul.